WHEN YOU FEEL STUCK – JUST BE LIKE A RIVER

 What can we learn from this when it comes to difficult situations, transformation processes, setbacks, emotions and difficult thoughts?

 In some places it flows calmly and ripples down a bit at its own pace.
 Another moment there are raging waves and the water thunders along the shore with primal force.
 It is dynamic and flexible.
 Isn't that exactly what makes a river so beautiful?
 All the different aspects?

-I see the calming part as harmony, and the raging parts as emotions.
 If we would not experience the emotions, we would also block the feeling of being 'alive'.
 After all, you also shut yourself off from pleasant feelings.

 Often, when we feel good, we want to cling to the feeling of harmony.
 But the more we fight against lesser moments, the more we get stuck.
 Embrace all currents within yourself, let it be.
 After a raging wave, you will automatically return to calmer waters.

 After having been in a certain stream for a while, the water suddenly falls a few meters at high speed.
 Once it has arrived at the bottom, it continues on its way on a new path.